alexwlchan/alexwlchan.net/src/_drafts/testing-rust-cli-apps-with-assert-cmd.md

 It's no coincidence that it looks very similar to other test suites using `assert_cmd`.

 My earlier approaches were far too clever.
-I was over-abstracting to hide a few lines of boilerplate, which made the tests harder to understand, and at one point I was even writing a macro with [a variadic interface] because of a minor annoyance.
+I was over-abstracting to hide a few lines of boilerplate, which made the tests harder to follow.
-I was stretching the limits of my Rust knowledge, which is a bad place to be.
+I even wrote a macro with [a variadic interface] because of a minor annoyance, which is stretching the limits of my Rust knowledge.

 It's okay to have a bit of repetition in a test suite, if it makes them easier to read.
-I keep having to remind myself of this -- I'm easily tempted to create helper functions whose sole purpose is to remove boilerplate, or create some clever parametrisation which only made sense when I wrote it.
+I keep having to remind myself of this -- I'm often tempted to create helper functions whose sole purpose is to remove boilerplate, or create some clever parametrisation which only made sense when I wrote it.
-I need to resist the urge to compact everything down.
+I need to resist the urge to compress my test code.

-The new tests are more simple and readable.
+My new tests are more simple and more readable.
-There's a time and a place for clever code, but a test suite isn't it.
+There's a time and a place for clever code, but a test suite ain't it.

 [a variadic interface]: https://doc.rust-lang.org/rust-by-example/macros/variadics.html